Last Updated on March 22, 2021 by Julia Wilson

 Interestingly, Cygnus shares his home with Arcturus Aldebaran, a Savannah who currently holds the world record for the tallest cat, standing at 19.05 inches.

-Stewie, the Maine Coon, also holds the world record for being the longest cat in the world measuring in at 48.5 inches (123 cm).
+Stewie, the Maine Coon, also holds the world record for being the longest cat in the world measuring 48.5 inches (123 cm).

 Oldest feline mother

 Kitty, owned by George Johnstone of Staffordshire, UK, gave birth to two kittens at the ripe, old age of thirty.
 During her life, Kitty produced a total of 218 kittens.
 Kitty died two years later.
 Smutty, a tortie owned by Eileen Martin of Cornwall, produced a black and white kitten at the age of 28.

 A cat by the name of Hamlet escaped from his carrier while on a flight from Toronto, Canada.
 Hamlet was discovered seven weeks later, behind a panel, in this time, he had travelled approximately 600,000km.

 Most expensive cat

 Andy, who was owned by a Florida Senator by the name of Ken Myer, holds the world record for the longest non-fatal fall.
 Andy fell from the 16th floor (200 feet) of an apartment building.